Gwen Stefani Reportedly Urging Miranda Lambert To ‘Move On’ From Blake Shelton After ACMs Diss

 Blake instead made it pretty clear that he was enjoying some time at home in Oklahoma where Rare reported he’s been spending time with Gwen and her three children over the past few days and used to reside with Lambert.

-Just minutes after Miranda performed an emotional rendition of her track “Tin Man” on the ACM stage, Shelton appeared to throw some major shade at Lambert and the ACM’s by tweeting out that he was enjoying a drink outside rather than even tuning in to the show to see his friends and former wife.
+Just minutes after Miranda performed an emotional rendition of her track “Tin Man” on the ACM stage, Shelton appeared to throw some major shade at Lambert and the ACMs by tweeting out that he was enjoying a drink outside rather than even tuning in to the show to see his friends and former wife.

 “Ah… Another Sunday evening in my Oklahoma…,” Shelton wrote on the social media site while uploading a photo of himself with a drink in his hand and a baseball cap on his knee, which some fans claimed was Shelton’s way of seriously dissing both Miranda and the country music community.

-As for Lambert, she attended the award show with boyfriend Anderson East, who E!
-News reported last month Miranda been getting increasingly serious with in recent months.
+As for Lambert, she attended the award show with boyfriend Anderson East, whom E!
+News reported last month Miranda has been getting increasingly serious with in recent months.

 Miranda and Blake have crossed paths on numerous occasions since their 2015 divorce according to the outlet, as an insider alleged that Lambert’s relationship with East has played a big part in helping her to get over their split, but reported that Miranda and Anderson won’t be flaunting their love for the cameras in the same way Shelton and Stefani have been doing on The Voice in recent weeks.